George M. Morris

 George joined The Hassell Law Group in 2016.
 He comes from an entire family of doctors and has extensive medical knowledge which he uses regularly in our practice.

-George represents clients in personal injury claims, personal injury litigation, and arbitration.
+George has over 7 years of experience working in personal injury law.
+He represents clients in personal injury claims, litigation, arbitration, and trial.
 He has an undefeated record in arbitration handled on behalf of the firm’s clients.

-Some of George’s recent case results include a $750,000 settlement for a 70-year-old client who sustained a surgical femur fracture in a fall accident caused by negligent property maintenance; a $300,000 settlement for a family injured by an uninsured negligent driver who hit the family’s vehicle; and a $300,000 result for an elderly pedestrian injured in a crosswalk by a negligent driver.
+Some of George’s recent case results include a $750,000 for a 70-year-old client who sustained a surgical femur fracture in a fall accident; $400,000 for an elderly woman who was in a car accident and required shoulder surgery, $300,000 for a family injured by a negligent driver who hit the family’s vehicle; and a $300,000 result for an elderly pedestrian who sustained a knee injury when a negligent driver struck her in a crosswalk.

 - Top 100 Motor Vehicle Accidents Settlements (2021)

-George received his undergraduate degree from Stanford University.
-He obtained his law degree from The University of California, Hastings College of the Law.
+George is a National Merit Scholar.
+He received his undergraduate degree from Stanford University.
+He obtained his law degree from The University of California, Hastings College of the Law in 2016.
 He was admitted to practice law in California in 2017.

 Prior to joining the firm, George clerked for the California Court of Appeal, First District.
 He also worked at top San Francisco plaintiff’s firm Kornblum, Cochran, Erickson, and Harbison, LLP on personal injury cases, public entity claims, insurance bad faith, and medical malpractice cases.